-Queen Elizabeth spends a huge amount of time meeting people.
-At 93 years old, how on earth does she remember their names?
+Queen Elizabeth spent a huge amount of time meeting people.
+After 70 years of service, how on earth did she remember their names?

 Could you remember the names and faces of up to 75 people that you need to meet in one day?
-Probably not, but Queen Elizabeth has a tactic that ensures she avoids any blunders.
+Probably not, but Queen Elizabeth had a tactic that ensures she avoided any blunders.

-As we know, twice a year the Queen meets with members of the public who are in line to receive recognition of their service to the UK, in a variety of fields and industries.
+As we know, twice a year the Queen met with members of the public who are in line to receive recognition for their service to the United Kingdom, in a variety of fields and industries.

-These ceremonies are often long affairs, with Queen Elizabeth addressing each recipient individually, and saying a few words to them.
+These ceremonies were often long affairs, with Queen Elizabeth addressing each recipient individually, and saying a few words to them.
 Hard work for the Queen!

 'I was told the Queen goes through the potted biographies with a yellow marker and just two words get highlighted.
 So when you get called up, the equerry shows her the words.
 I did my little curtsy and she said ''Oh, so you're a writer, you're very popular''...
 I went off thinking ''writer/popular.. those must have been my two words''.'

 How clever by her majesty!
-This is certainly a useful way of ensuring that every guest the Queen greets feels special.
+This is certainly a useful way of ensuring that every guest the Queen greeted felt special.

 * Originally published in Sept 2019.
 Updated in 2023.